UK: 18+ USA: 21+ | Begambleaware.org | T&Cs apply | Play Responsibly

 Biggest Stories Relating to the Event

 There are two main categories relating to the biggest stories of the 2023 Miami Open.
-One of these categories is the recent wild card announcements, and the other covers Miami Open withdrawals/absences.
-Of course, everything else concerning the draw, seeds, and who’s playing who is not yet known.
+One of these categories is the recent Miami Open wild card announcements, and the other covers Miami Open withdrawals/absences.
+Of course, everything else concerning the draw, seeds, and who’s playing who is separate (and discussed below).
 So, let me start with the wildcards as part of this Miami Open preview.

 For the men’s Miami Open, the following main draw wildcards have been issued (along with accompanying rankings):